 Membership also includes more than 25 universities and colleges, along with an array of community-based employment stakeholders and industry organizations.

 "Magnet is all about breaking down barriers to meaningful employment", says Mark Patterson, Executive Director, Magnet.
 "Every person with a disability, particularly those who have been left behind by the system, is welcome to plug themselves into the Magnet advantage and get connected to a better future."

 The National Educational Association of Disabled Students (NEADS) is supportive of the Diversity Discovery Project.

 "We support this proactive recruitment drive to help persons with disabilities with post-secondary education launch their careers with companies that they want to work for," said Emily Duffett, Chair, NEADS."

 Registering and building a profile on Magnet is free.
 Visit www.magnet.today for more information.

-*News Release by Ryerson University: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Ryerson University).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.